-Norbunker Expands Team With Additional Trader
+NORbunker Expands Team With Additional Trader

 Heeser joined the company earlier this month.
 Image Credit: Norbunker

-Danish marine fuels trading firm Norbunker has expanded its team with an additional trader, the company said Tuesday.
+Danish marine fuels trading firm NORbunker has expanded its team with an additional trader, the company said Tuesday.

 Stine Heeser joined the team this month after previously working as a shipping assistant for food distribution company Nowaco, the company said in a statement.

-Norbunker was founded in 2016 and focuses predominantly on the bunker market in Northern Europe.
+NORbunker was founded in 2016 and focuses predominantly on the bunker market in Northern Europe.

 Contact details for Heeser are as follows: